glouppe/info8010-deep-learning/lecture5.md

 ???

-R (exam): better explain the interplay in the terms of the tradeoffs of large-scale learning
+R: check the Bayesian derivation that leads to those algos R (exam): better explain the interplay in the terms of the tradeoffs of large-scale learning
 R: why do we want the information to flow?
 R: add regularization chapter -> dropout, dropconnect, others?